How to Enable Application Performance Monitoring¶

 Step3: Configure Application Startup Script¶

-Method One: Configure DataKit Service Address in the Application Initialization Configuration File¶
+Method One: Configure the DataKit Service Address in the Application's Initialization Configuration File¶

 1) Configure the DataKit service address.
-You need to enter the initialization configuration file of the application and add the following configuration content:
+You need to enter the application's initialization configuration file and add the following configuration content:

 2) Configure the application service startup script file.
-You need to add the startup script file command, such as:
+You need to add the command to start the script file, for example:

-Method Two: Directly Configure DataKit Service Address in the Startup Script File¶
+Method Two: Directly Configure the DataKit Service Address in the Startup Script File¶

-TrueWatch supports configuring the DataKit service address directly via the startup script file without modifying your application code.
-In this example, a Python application named "todoism" has been created.
-Navigate to the script file directory of this application and execute its script file according to your actual application.
+TrueWatch supports configuring the DataKit service address directly through the startup script file without modifying your application code.
+In this example, a "todoism" Python application has been created; enter the script file directory of this application, execute its script file, which actually follows your own application.

 1) Configure the execution command in the startup script file (inject environment variables)